96boards/documentation/ConsumerEdition/DragonBoard-410c/Guides/CameraModule.md

 * 1920x1080 30fps (cropped from full frame)
 * 1280x960 30fps

-The driver was accepted upstream and is expected in the Linux Kernel v4.13.
+The driver was accepted upstream and was merged in the Linux Kernel v4.12.
 It is also backported in the Linaro releases kernel branches.

 ## CAMSS